Steel Fiber Reinforcement for Slab-on-Grade Applications

 - Using steel fibers reduces time and labor.
 Your job can proceed faster by eliminating the time and expense of placing rebar or wire mesh.

 There is often as much or more concrete on the outside of a warehouse/distribution center as there is on the inside.
-This square footage is utilized for dock aprons, loading pads, and parking.
+This square footage is utilized for speed bays, dock aprons, loading pads, and parking.
 Steel fiber reinforced concrete (SFRC) is beneficial in this space as it improves impact resistance, durability, and crack control.

 Steel fiber provides three-dimensional reinforcement distributed throughout the concrete section, more efficiently imparting the properties of the steel.
 Typical reinforcement is only in one plane and does not provide the efficiency of steel fiber.